 Tiny Tina’s Wonderlands tries very hard to convince you that the game is funny.
-Everything that we’ve seem thus far is designed to bombard the player with as many attempts at quirky and faux-unique humour as possible.
-It’s the same over-the-top humour that was present in Borderlands 2, then the Pre-Sequel, and then again in Borderlands 3.
+Everything that we’ve seen thus far is designed to bombard the player with as many attempts at quirky and faux-unique humour as possible.
+It’s the same over-the-top humour that was present in Borderlands 2, then The Pre-Sequel, and then again in Borderlands 3.
 The problem is that by now, this attempt at humour is really stale, and honestly just comes across as really cringe-inducing and pitiful.

 There is one key problem though.

 Wonderlands isn’t that game whatsoever.
 It’s just a reskin of Borderlands 3, and a faux-fantasy setting.
 It’s the same over-the-top gunplay.
 It’s all the same jokes.
 You are just in a really half-assed fantasy setting for Borderlands.

 So, before the game even launches, it seems like it’s going to do just about as well as the last few entries in the series and might as well be just another Borderlands game.
 Why isn’t it?
 Because Tiny Tina herself has a following, and you can be certain the studio is going to cash in on that in any way possible.
 So, here we are.
 And the icing on this reskinned Borderlands 3 cake is that the game is again an Epic Store exclusive – because that went so well last time.